isomerpages/sportsg-safesport/Resources/projects/_posts/2022-09-05-post-Classifying Severity of Non Accidental Violence in Sport.md

 description: "Classification Guidelines for measuring the severity of sexual, physical and psychological abuse in sport "
 ---
-*This webpage reflects the [ ] the Commission cannot be held responsible for any use which may be made of the information contained therein.]*
+*This webpage reflects the [ ]
+<br> The Commission cannot be held responsible for any use which may be made of the information contained therein.*

 ![](/images/CG%20Grid.png)

-The Safe Sport Commission has developed a Classification Guidelines for detemining the severity of non-accidental in sport.
+The Safe Sport Commission has developed a set of Classification Guidelines for detemining the severity of non-accidental violence in sport.

 Severity is measured based on the degree of culpability relating to abusive behaviour and degree of harm caused to the affected party.